-Anyone who rents their home, from this date, from a private landlord, makes a new application and is entitled to Housing Benefit is paid under the LHA scheme rules.
+Anyone who rents their home, from a private landlord, who makes a new application and is entitled to Housing Benefit is paid under the LHA scheme rules.

 LHA does not affect the following: